cuboulder-MSD/digColl_cuMuseumEarlMorrisPapers/README.md

 The photographs in the collection are digitized from glass lantern slides.
 Some of the slides are hand painted and others remain in black-and-white.

 ### Subject Name
-Names in this field are those other than Earl Morris and referenced in documentation or identifiable in photographs.
+Names in this field are those other than Earl Morris and referenced in documentation or identified in photographs.

 ### Subject Geographic
 Geographic locations come from information found on enclosures associated with negatives or referenced in documentation.
 Some metadata records remain with an unknown geographic location.